Orphaned or Injured Wildlife

 First, check whether you need to or should help the animal: MN DNR Should you help?
 If an animal is exhibiting aggressive or unusual behavior, do not approach it.

 Many animal mothers, such as deer and rabbits, leave their babies alone and hidden to keep them safe from predators.
 This is normal.
 Hanging around the baby would only draw attention to its location.
+Song bird fledglings on the ground are still fed by the parent birds.
 Intervention on your part is likely not needed.
+Stay away and let the parents do their jobs.

 If you have questions, contact the Wildlife Rehabilitation Center of Minnesota.
 They have the permits, facility, and expertise that are needed to help the animal: